 * An outstanding George II walnut serpentine chest of drawers comprising a caddy-top, serpentine front, dressing slide, canted and blind-fretted corners, ogee bracket feet, feather- and cross-banded top and drawers, with original brasses.
 (Completed)

-* A spectacular ash chest on (original) stand, with bold crossbanded and featherbanded drawers, standing on turned legs united by a wavy stretcher.
+* A spectacular ash chest-on-stand, with bold crossbanded and featherbanded drawers, standing on turned legs united by a wavy stretcher.
 (Completed)

 * A superb Queen Anne walnut cabinet with moulded arched cornice flanked by urn finials to either side above an arched door inset with a bevelled mirror plate and enclosing three shelves, a short drawer and two pigeon holes, on a moulded plinth base.